-Note: You can place the source files in any folder in your Project, except in special use locations such as StreamingAssets.
-If you place files in these locations, the Unity Editor doesn’t display the plug-in inspector.
+Note: You can place your source files in any folder in your Project except in special use locations such as subfolders under Assets/Plugins/Android.
+If you place files in these locations, the Unity Editor will not display the plug-in inspector.
+For additional information, see AAR plug-ins and Android Libraries.